 1/3 mug brown basmati rice per person

-2. Preheat your oven to 200c (180c fan).
+2. Preheat the oven to 200°C /180°C fan/400F/gas mark 6.
 Pop the chopped tomatoes, coconut milk, miso paste, grated ginger and chilli into a large pot and bring to the boil.
-It will go a gross pink colour but don’t worry about that.
 Wash and drain your chickpeas and put to one side.
-Then add the chopped butternut squash, aubergine and the tofu.
-Season generously with salt and pepper.
+Add the chopped butternut squash, aubergine, tofu and season generously with salt and pepper.

 4. Divide into bowls and serve with rice and Greek yogurt.